 Physiologic jaundice usually manifests after the first 24 hours of life.
 This can be accentuated by breastfeeding, which, in the first few days of life, may be associated with suboptimal milk and suboptimal caloric intake, especially if milk production is delayed.
 This is known as breastfeeding jaundice.

 Jaundice that manifests before the first 24 hours of life should always be considered pathological until proven otherwise.

-Breast milk jaundice, in true sense, manifests after the first 4-7 days of life.
+Breast milk jaundice, in the true sense, manifests after the first 4-7 days of life.
 There is a second peak in serum bilirubin levels around the age of 14 days.

 Depending on serum bilirubin concentration, neonates with hyperbilirubinemia may become sleepy and feed poorly.

 Clinical jaundice is usually first noticed in the sclera and the face.
 Then it progresses caudally to reach the abdomen and extremities.